 Sheikh Ahmad Tijani bin Ali Cisse is the spiritual leader of the Tijaniyya Sufi order.
 The Tijaniyya is the largest Sufi order in Western Africa, and its leader commands a following of millions, who see him as their guide to true Islam.

-Cisse became leader of the Tijaniyyah following the death of his elder brother Shaykh Hassan Cisse in 2008.
+Leader of Tijani Muslims: Cisse became leader of the Tijaniyyah following the death of his elder brother Sheikh Hassan Cisse in 2008.
 He is the Imam of the Grand Mosque in Medina Baye, Senegal, which is one of Western Africa’s key positions of Islamic leadership.
 Tijani Muslims are located throughout Western Africa and further afield.
 As an order, Tijanis give allegiance to their sheikh giving him significant influence as a leader.

-Shaykh Tijani Cisse (b.
-1955) studied Qur’an, Arabic and classical texts with both his father, Shaykh ‘Ali Cisse, and his legendary grandfather, Shaykh Ibrahim Niass.
+Education and Activities: Sheikh Tijani Cisse (b.
+1955) studied Qur’an, Arabic and classical texts with both his father, Sheikh ‘Ali Cisse, and his legendary grandfather, Sheikh Ibrahim Niasse.
 He then continued his studies at Al- Azhar University in Egypt, studying Arabic and Usul al-Din (theology).
 Upon completing his studies in Egypt, he traveled extensively throughout Africa, the Middle East and America.
-He has attended many conferences and participated in religious debates.
-He has also managed to edit and publish several important works, including Shaykh Ibrahim’s Kashif al-Ilbas.
+He attended many conferences and participated in religious debates.
+He also managed to edit and publish several important works, including Sheikh Ibrahim’s Kashif al-Ilbas.

-The Tijaniyya is a Sufi order founded by Ahmad al Tijani Hasani, an Algerian, in the late 18th century.
+Descendent of The Tijaniyya Founder: The Tijaniyya is a Sufi order founded by Ahmad al Tijani Hasani, an Algerian, in the late 18th century.
 As the spiritual leader of the Tijaniyya, Cisse is considered to be the bearer of a spiritual inspiration called the Fayda Tijaniyya, giving him authority to carry on the teachings of Ahmad al Tijani Hasani.
-Because of this position, some Tijani Muslims refer to Cisse as the reviver of the Sunnah.
+Because of this position, some Tijani Muslims refer to Cisse as the reviver of the Sunnah